 It’s essential to follow Jaundice Diet Chart while suffering from Piliya or Jaundice.
 Jaundice is one of the disorders of the liver.
-It happens when the liver fails to process red blood cells in the body.
+It happens when the liver fails to efficiently process red blood cells in the body.
 Find the best diet chart for jaundice patient in this post.

 Known as “Piliya” in Hindi, this liver disorder is generally seen in newborns and mostly goes away on itself.
-This article will educate you all about Jaundice, its types, the Jaundice diet, and tests performed to treat this condition.
+This article will educate you about Jaundice, its types, the Jaundice diet, and tests performed to treat it.

 Types of Jaundice